cairn-monnaie/cel/README.md

     Copy the template file containing symfony app global variables and open it with your favorite editor.
       `cp app/config/parameters.yml.dist app/config/parameters.yml`

-    Some of these parameters rely directly on the docker-compose.yml file
+    Some of these parameters rely directly on this `docker-compose.yml` file and the [api repo](https://github.com/cairn-monnaie/api/tree/cairn) docker_compose.yml
       `database_host: db (name of the docker service containing MySQL database)`
       `database_port: 3306 (port listener in the db container)`
       `database_name: db-name`